 Asset Holdings Desktop computers, laptop computers and tablets installed throughout Council facilities.

-Available Data ICT Desktop Assets
+Available Data ICT ICT Desktop Assets

-Last Condition Survey 2016 2016
+Last Condition Survey 2010 2016

-General Assessment of Condition The condition of ICT Desktop Assets does not degrade over time o from over-use.
+General Assessment of Condition The condition of ICT Desktop Assets does not degrade over time or from over-use.

-or condition Co ondition Rating % Assets \$ CRC
+or Condition Condition Rating % Assets \$ CRC

 1 Near Perfect 50% \$500,000

 2 Good 25% \$50,000

 3 Satisfactory 25% \$250,000

 4 Very Poor

 5 Unserviceable

 Total 100% \$1,000,000

-Main Findings The: perfo Existing Desktop Assets are in fully operational condition.
+Main Findings The: perfe Existing Desktop Assets are in fully operational condition.
 These assets do not degrade in appearance, functionality or performance over time.
 However as operating systems and applications develop, or become obsolete, the machines on which they run, may require replacement.